-"The Company", "the Group", "CPIC" or "CPIC Group" China Pacific Insurance (Group) Co., Ltd. "CPIC Life" China Pacific Life Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC P/C" China Pacific Property Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC AMC" Pacific Asset Management Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "СРІС НК" China Pacific Insurance Co., (H.K.)
-Limited, a wholly-owned subsidiary of China Pacific Insurance (Group) Co., Ltd. "Changjiang Pension" Changjiang Pension Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "Anxin Agricultural" Anxin Agricultural Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC Fund" CPIC Fund Management Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd.

-"CPIC Allianz Health" CPIC Allianz Health Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CBIRC" China Banking and Insurance Regulatory Commission "SSE" Shanghai Stock Exchange "SEHK" The Stock Exchange of Hong Kong Limited "LSE" London Stock Exchange "PRC GAAP" China Accounting Standards for Business Enterprises issued by Ministry of Finance of the People's Republic of China, and the application guide, interpretation and other related regulations issued afterwards "Corporate Governance Code" Corporate Governance Code as set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "RMB" Renminbi "pt" Percentage point
+"The Company", "the Group", "CPIC" or "CPIC Group" China Pacific Insurance (Group) Co., Ltd. "CPIC Life" China Pacific Life Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC P/C" China Pacific Property Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC AMC" Pacific Asset Management Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC HK" China Pacific Insurance Co., (H.K.)
+Limited, a wholly-owned subsidiary of China Pacific Insurance (Group) Co., Ltd. "Changjiang Pension" Changjiang Pension Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "Anxin Agricultural" Anxin Agricultural Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC Fund" CPIC Fund Management Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CPIC Allianz Health" CPIC Allianz Health Insurance Co., Ltd., a subsidiary of China Pacific Insurance (Group) Co., Ltd. "CBIRC" China Banking and Insurance Regulatory Commission "CIRC" Former China Insurance Regulatory Commission "CSRC" China Securities Regulatory Commission "SSE" Shanghai Stock Exchange "SEHK" The Stock Exchange of Hong Kong Limited "LSE" London Stock Exchange "PRC GAAP" China Accounting Standards for Business Enterprises issued by Ministry of Finance of the People's Republic of China, and the application guide, interpretation and other related regulations issued afterwards "HKFRS" Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards and Interpretations issued by the Hong Kong Institute of Certified Public Accountants "Articles of Association" The articles of association of China Pacific Insurance (Group) Co., Ltd. "Hong Kong Listing Rules" The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "Model Code for Securities Transactions" Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix 10 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "Corporate Governance Code" Corporate Governance Code as set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "SFO" The Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) "Substantial Shareholder" Has the meaning given to it under the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong), being a person who has an interest in the relevant share capital of the Company, the nominal value of which is equal to or more than 5% of the nominal value of the relevant share capital of the Company "RMB" Renminbi